How to Change Advanced Power Plan for Windows 10/11

 Should you choose the Balanced, Power saver or the High Performance power plan?

-Knowing the distinctions between the three power plans would do you a favor in choosing the right power plan for Windows 10.
+Knowing the distinctions between the three power plan settings would do you a favor in choosing the right power plan for Windows 10/11.

 Balanced — Default power plan setting.
-And Balanced power plan can greatly increase the speed your CPU on Windows 10.
+And Balanced power plan can greatly increase the speed of your CPU on Windows 10/11.
 For most cases, it is the most suitable plan for you.

 High Performance — In contrast with Power Saver, High Performance cannot only increase the brightness of your desktop display, but also will not prevent any apps from working in order to save power.

-To sum up, you can see clearly that this article can make you informed of the way to change the advanced power plans and how to select the most feasible one for your PC.
+To sum up, you can see clearly that this article can make you informed of the way to change the advanced power plan settings and how to select the most feasible one for your PC.